GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/06.051-060/02.Jesus-of-Nazareth-Passeth-By/docs.md

 ---
+title: |
-title: 52.
-Jesus of Nazareth Passeth By
+    052. Jesus of Nazareth Passeth By - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 052.
+Jesus of Nazareth Passeth By.
+What means this eager, anxious throng Which moves with busy haste along, These wondrous gath'rings day by day?
+What means this strange commotion, pray?
+In accents hush'd the throng reply; "Jesus of Nazareth passeth by."
+In accents hush'd the throng reply: "Jesus of Nazareth passeth by."
+    keywords:  |
-    keywords: Christ in Song, Jesus of Nazareth Passeth By, What means this eager, anxious throng,
+        Christ in Song, adventhymnals, advent hymnals, Jesus of Nazareth Passeth By, What means this eager, anxious throng.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 52. JESUS OF NAZARETH PASSETH BY
+## 052. JESUS OF NAZARETH PASSETH BY
+####  Christ in Song,

 ```txt
 1.